Dads (2013 TV series)

-Dads (stylized in all lowercase) is an American television sitcom created by Wellesley Wild and Alec Sulkin for Fox.
+Dads (stylized in all lowercase) is an American television sitcom created by Wellesley Wild, Alec Sulkin and Seth MacFarlane for Fox.
 The series follows Warner and Eli, two successful video game developers whose lives are unexpectedly changed when their respective fathers move in with them.
 Sulkin and Wild are also executive producers.
 The show was recorded in front of a live studio audience.
 Dads was a joint production by Fuzzy Door Productions and 20th Century Fox Television.
 The series ran from September 17, 2013 to July 16, 2014.